 Loving (John 13:34-35)

-On the first day of school we read “How Full Is Your Bucket For Kids” by Tom Rath and discussed how to fill each other’s ‘buckets’ with kind words and actions.
-We have a small bucket students can fill with pom poms when other people are kind to them.
+On the first day of school, we read “How Full Is Your Bucket For Kids” by Tom Rath and discussed how to fill each other’s ‘buckets’ with kind words and actions.
+We have a class bucket students can fill with pom-poms when other people are kind to them.
 When the bucket is full we celebrate with a class party.
-We just earned our first party this week!
-It takes many pom poms to fill a bucket so there have been many acts of love and friendship in this first month!
+We are close to earning our second party!
+It takes many pom-poms to fill a bucket so there have been many acts of love and friendship in this first month!

 Calendar is a big part of our morning routine and incorporates many different literacy and math skills.
 We count days of school, spell the month and recognize and continue patterns.
 This is another area where we’ve been practicing good writing as we write the month and day of the week every day in interactive calendar notebooks.
 We also chart weather to introduce bar graphs.

-In Literacy we have learned 9 letter sounds, the difference between letters, words and sentences, and how to make a list.
+In Literacy, we have learned 5 letter sounds, 4 sight words, the difference between letters, words, and sentences, and have studied authors and illustrators.
 We’ve been doing a lot of writing: in our journals, in our handwriting books, making books of our own, and practicing writing our first names correctly.
 We’ve also read many, many books!

 Our first few weeks in Kindergarten have gone by quickly and have been filled with fun and learning.
 I look forward to seeing all the ways the kindergarteners grow this year, both academically and in their faith and character.